 The Bank's management has made an assessment of the Bank's ability to continue as a going concern and is satisfied that the Bank has the resources to continue.
 The Consolidated Statement of Financial Position of the Bank presents significant uncertainty due to the asset-liability mismatches of significant risks as described in the Risk Management disclosures.
 A considerable portion of the transferred assets from Kaupthing banki hf. are denominated in low interest rate foreign currencies and are funded with on demand deposits denominated in Icelandic króna, a high interest rate currency.
 Liquidity risk, as well as risks related to imbalances in currency, duration and interest rate base are outlined in the Risk Management disclosures from page 52.
 Whilst the Bank's stress testing has resulted in the Bank management's assessing that it is sufficiently capitalised to deal with market shocks, significant market shocks during the realignment period of the Bank's risk profile, poses some uncertainty.
-Of critical importance is the Bank's management has considered the execution of the agreements outlined in note 120 as important to their future business.
+Of critical importance is the Bank's access to funding to fulfil the maturity of existing short term liabilities and continue to finance the assets of the Bank.
+The Bank's management has considered the execution of the agreements outlined in note 120 as important to their future business.